sweetlove56/groestlcoin/doc/init.md

 for the listing of files under the directory.

-NOTE: It is not currently possible to override `datadir` in `/etc/bitcoin/bitcoin.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
-This is because the command line options specified in the init files take precedence over the configurations in `/etc/bitcoin/bitcoin.conf`.
-However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `BITCOIND_DATADIR` for OpenRC).
+NOTE: It is not currently possible to override `datadir` in `/etc/groestlcoin/groestlcoin.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
+This is because the command line options specified in the init files take precedence over the configurations in `/etc/groestlcoin/groestlcoin.conf`.
+However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `GROESTLCOIND_DATADIR` for OpenRC).

 ### macOS